firefly0314/Tailscale-ACL-Builder/README.md

 ## To Do

 - [ ] Templates for common ACLs
-- [ ] More tailscale ACL sytax support
+- [ ] More tailscale ACL syntax support
 - [ ] Auto-visualize
 - [ ] Error Syntax highlighting for HuJSON
 - [ ] Fix synchronization issues between the sidebar and the nodes/graph